-About a month after your case is filed, you will have to attend a "meeting of creditors" where
+About a month after your case is filed, you will have to attend a "meeting of creditors" where you will answer questions about your case from a trustee in a conference room setting.
+Most people filing bankruptcy never see the inside of a courtroom.

-3 Which Exemptions Can You Use?
+3. Which Exemptions Can You Use?